 Along with the ASSIST the participants were also asked questions in order to gain an understanding of, as the South African Medical Journal describes as, “potential barriers to treatment” as well as reasons for not utilizing further treatment that was referred to them (p.
 634).
-The advantages to this data collection method are that the data was collected before the intervention and after in order to compare results.
-Combined with the ASSIST was the actual questioning of the clients thoughts and feelings about treatment and the availability to treatment in order to address the issue of these barriers.
-The disadvantages to this data collection method would be that the data that is collected would not be universal and would vary dependent upon the participant, therefore generalization of effects could potentially occur.
+The advantage to this data collection method is that the data was collected before the intervention and after in order to compare results.
+In addition to the the ASSIST clients were asked to report their thoughts and feelings about treatment and the availability to treatment in order for the researchers to gain a better understanding regarding barriers to treatment.
+The disadvantage of this data collection method is that it is does not provide precise information as would be provided through quantitative data.
+However, the qualitative data would provide deeper information. .
 Repetition of the intervention would be imperative in order to prove correlation between increased supplemental treatment and decreased substance use within a hospital setting.

 Ethics and Cultural Considerations

 This research study did not specifically address cultural issues but through the data collection phase the research design did take into account socio-demographics and in their findings they did find a strong a correlation between treatment availability and race.
 The sample was male dominated and predominantly single as well as equally Black African and coloured.
-The study did provide intervention for those who typically would not receive treatment due to lack of funding and availability.
+The study did provide an intervention for those who typically would not receive treatment due to lack of funding and availability.
 Although this research study could have been more culturally sensitive by expanding the sampling process by seeking out participants through other means than strictly referral.
-Many people from lower socio-economic classes cannot afford to go to the hospital therefore would not have been given the opportunity to be referred to the center for treatment.
+Many people that are from lower socio-economic classes cannot afford to go to the hospital; therefore, this program would not have been given the opportunity to be referred to the center for treatment.
 Also through having more self-admitted participants they may have gotten a more diverse range of participants.

 Through this research study the researchers and all involved preserved the ethical rights of the participants by upholding self-determination of the clients as well as providing the participants with informed consent and information on the research study.
 They maintained integrity for the client and the profession and upheld the ethical code of competence by employing only competent social workers and researchers to oversee the study.
 They could have taken into consideration Code 1.05 Cultural Competence and Social Diversity in making this study more sensitive to the participants’ cultural background.
-Lastly the researchers were sure to observe when further treatment when necessary and provide referral of services to those participants in need, following Code 1.16 Termination of Services.
+Lastly the researchers were sure to observe when further treatment was ecessary and provide referral of services to those participants in need, following Code 1.16 Termination of Services.

 Results and Implications

 This study found that, “multiple substance use was reported by 44% of participants.
 Of the 127 participants, 68% received screening, brief intervention and referral for specialist treatment for substance abuse, 32% received screening and a brief intervention with no referral” (Sorsdahl, Stein, Weich, Fourie, & Myers, 2012, p.
 635).
-In comparing the pre-test and post-test the finding was that there was a significant decrease in substance use with an increase in treatment availability with an exception to cocaine; “reductions were observed in the use of all classes of drugs except cocaine” (Sorsdahl, Stein, Weich, Fourie, & Myers, 2012).
-After the initial intervention 60 participants were referred to further treatment with only 30 actually employing this referral.
+Results from the the pre-test and post-test, revealed that there was a significant decrease in substance use with an increase in treatment availability with an exception to cocaine; “reductions were observed in the use of all classes of drugs except cocaine” (Sorsdahl, Stein, Weich, Fourie, & Myers, 2012).
+After the initial intervention, 60 participants were referred to further treatment with only 30 actually employing this referral.